habibcilmd-cardiologist/dr-cil/content/en/services/renal-artery-stenosis/index.md

 {{< /alert >}}

 Renal artery stenosis is narrowing of the artery that supplies the kidney.
 It can lead to hypertension and kidney failure.
-Interventional cardiologist Assoc.
-Prof. Dr. Habib Çil has extensive experience in diagnosing and treating renal artery stenosis.

 ## What is Renal Artery Stenosis?